 The proposed airport would be a high voltage customer that would be responsible for electrical reticulation within the airport site from a boundary connection.
-The supply voltage would be 132kV.
+The supply voltage would be 132 kilovolts.
+Stage 1 would have an estimated maximum electricity demand of 16 megavolt amperes during operation.
+Consultation with electricity suppliers has indicated that there is sufficient capacity in the current system to meet this demand.